 The only proposals to be voted on at the Annual Meeting that are considered a "routine" matter for which brokers, banks or other nominees may vote uninstructed shares is the ratification of the appointment of Ernst & Young LLP as the Company's independent public accountant.
-The other proposals (specifically, the election of director nominees, the approval of the advisory resolution on executive compensation, the advisory vote on the frequency of future advisory votes on executive compensation, and the amendments to our Certificate of Incorporation to remove supermajority voting provisions) are not considered "routine" under applicable rules, so the broker, bank, or other nominee cannot vote your shares on these proposals unless you provide to the broker, bank, or other nominee voting instructions for these matters.
+The other proposals (specifically, the election of director nominees and the approval of the advisory resolution on executive compensation) are not considered "routine" under applicable rules, so the broker, bank, or other nominee cannot vote your shares on these proposals unless you provide to the broker, bank, or other nominee voting instructions for these matters.
 If you do not provide voting instructions on a non-routine matter, your shares of common stock will not be voted on the matter, which is referred to as a "broker non-vote."
 It is, therefore, important that you vote your shares.